Weak Lensing Measurements in Simulations of Radio Images: Shape Measurement Results

 We image the residuals just outside the patch where we have sources in order to estimate the residual side lobe noise from the sources inside the central part of the image.
 To estimate the rms of the residuals, we select a frame around the inner image containing the sources, with a width 16 pixels $(0.8^{\prime\prime})$ which we split into 20 cells, from which we calculate a mean rms.
 In Figure \ref{fig:clean} we show how the mean point source and galaxy rms residuals vary with the number of CLEAN components for each of our MSs.

 We wish to perform our analyses on the images with the smallest rms residuals.
-For the point source images, the lowest tested number of CLEAN components, $N_{CLN}=10^{5}$, has smallest rms, and we adopt this value for point source analysis.
-We see that in the eMERLIN galaxy simulations there is a minimum in the rms residuals near $N_{CLN}=3\times10^{5}$, while for the LOFAR cases the minimum lies near $N_{CLN}=2\times10^{5}$; these are the iteration numbers that we have adopted for galaxies in the rest of this paper.
-We note that these values are not dependent on the declination of the observations.
+For the point source images, the lowest tested number of CLEAN components, $N_{CLN}=10^{5}$, has the smallest rms, and we adopt this value.
+We see that in the eMERLIN galaxy simulations there is a different minimum in the rms residuals for the two different declinations with $N_{CLN}=4\times10^{5}$ and $N_{CLN}=5\times10^{5}$ favoured by the DEC$=+90^{\circ}$ and DEC$=+60^{\circ}$ simulations respectively.
+For the LOFAR cases the minimum lies near $N_{CLN}=2\times10^{5}$; these are the iteration numbers that we have adopted for galaxies.